 - a.
 HVAC For building automation systems, specify three (3) data drops in the location of the main DDC control panel (one for the controller itself, one for the interconnection between equipment/controller, and one for laptop internet connection).
 Also provide a 110V power outlet near the control device.
-For multibuilding or multi-story applications using sub-controllers, provide one data drop at the location of each sub-controller.
-Coordinate data outlet location in field to be within 3 ft. of data port on equipment. - b.
+For multi- building or multi-story applications using sub-controllers, provide one data drop at the location of each sub-controller.
+Coordinate data outlet location in field to be within 3 ft. of data port on equipment.
+Refer to and complete data drop schedule for all dedicated I.P. addresses (Generally includes HVAC, PV, Irrigation, electrical time clocks, etc.) - b.
 Classrooms Specify minimum of one outlet location for each voice/data outlet, per classroom wall.
 Locate outlets within 3' of electrical receptacles; do not locate outlets near coat racks, cubbies or water sources.
-Consult with APS for unique designs, such as computer labs, mini-labs, science classrooms and teacher stations. - c.
+Consult with APS FD&C for unique designs, such as computer labs, mini-labs, science classrooms and teacher stations. - c.
 Offices Specify two outlet locations for voice/data per office. - d.
 Rough-in a data outlet anywhere a video projector, smart board, etc., is to be placed. - e.
 Specify voice and data outlet locations in ALL electrical rooms to be located adjacent to exterior lighting time clock. - f.
 Provide data/voice outlet for all copier machine locations. - g.
 Computer Labs Specify data outlet locations to accommodate up to 36 data drops.
-Consult with APS for specific computer lab designs, including mini-labs.
+Consult with APS FD+C and APS IT specific computer lab designs, including mini-labs.
 36" AFF to bottom for above-counter installations. - h.
-Custodial Offices 1 data outlet near power outlet - Common Areas for voice/data outlet locations in media centers, gymnasia, cafeterias, conference rooms, lounges and workrooms, consult with APS for specified directions. - j.
+Custodial Offices 1 data outlet near power outlet - Common Areas for voice/data outlet locations in media centers, gymnasia, cafeterias, conference rooms, lounges and workrooms, consult with APS FD+C and APS IT for specified directions. - j.
 Wireless Networking Wireless access points (WAP3) should be in a separate room or locked cage.
-Specify Wireless Access Point (WAP) locations as directed by APS (1 per classroom).
-Ceiling installation in the center of a class room is APS's standard: other facilities may vary on the placement of the WAPs: examples Gym's, Library's, Auditoriums, Cafeteria's, etc. WAP locations that are in areas with lay in ceilings will require per code to be self-supported to the ceiling deck and the WAP will be mounted to a T-Bar hanger and centered in the tile in the center of the room and supported to the red iron / I-beams and or trusses.
+Specify Wireless Access Point (WAP) locations as directed by APS FD+C and APS IT (1 per classroom).
+Ceiling installation in the center of a class room is APS's standard: other facilities may vary on the placement of the WAPs: examples Gym's, Library's, Auditoriums, Cafeteria's, etc. Consult with APS FD+C and APS IT for ceiling locations over 9ft AFF.
+WAP locations that are in areas with lay in ceilings will require per code to be self-supported to the ceiling deck and the WAP will be mounted to a T-Bar hanger and centered in the tile in the center of the room and supported to the red iron / I-beams and or trusses.
 Wall Installations can only be installed If APS IT approves the installation.
 For specific wireless details contact APS IT Department.
-(New 2015/17 requirement 1 WAP per classroom; 2 Cat6 drop per) coordinate with IT on other wireless installation requirements. - k.
-Specify analog line locations needed for FAX locations and elevators. - 1.
-1" continuous conduit from phone back board to elevator. - m.
-Kitchens/cafeteria design data outlets for kitchen managers' office, Point of Sale locations and snack bars.
+(New 2015/17 requirement 1 WAP per classroom; 2 Cat6 drop per) coordinate with IT on other wireless installation requirements.